mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 Granted, from the commits, it looks like a marathon coding session where I worked from Sunday morning until 1 AM Monday, so the original probably took around 14 dev hours.
 That makes the speedup more like 2.3x.

+So, I'm not _that_ much faster than I was five years ago, but I'm proud of being able to recognize a new opportunity to simplify by skipping the database.
+I'm also glad that I'm continuing to learn new technologies so that I have more solutions available to me than I did in the past.

 ## Wrap up

 ### What got done?